jaredthirsk/AOT-Compatlyzer/README.md

   - both method return same type (in this case, casting to T is not necessary).

 #### LIMITATIONS:
-  - Only one generic parameter is supported: i.e. MyMethod<T> and not MyMethod<T1,T2>.
+  - Only one generic parameter is supported: i.e. MyMethod&lt;T&gt; and not MyMethod&lt;T1,T2&gt;.
 (TODO: This could be easily supported.)

 ### Other problems
 --------------

  I am not finished porting my codebase to an AOT-only environment yet.
 As I run into more problems I will either adapt my codebase, or extend this utility to morph my DLL to something that works in AOT-only mode.

- - I believe Action<T1,T2> events fail.
+ - I believe Action&lt;T1,T2&gt; events fail.